 Lift up the chicken and shake off any excess flour (that dry, loose flour will severely shorten the lifespan of your fry oil), then transfer the chicken to a plate.

 This is what the surface of that chicken should look like when it's properly coated.

 Now we're ready to fry.
-I heat up a quart of fat (highly saturated fats, like peanut oil or shortening, produce the crispest crusts) in a chicken fryer or a wok, bringing it all the way to 425°F. The goal is to fry the chicken at between 300 and 325°F, and since the chicken will cool the oil when you add it, you have to overheat the oil before adding the chicken so that it settles down to the right temperature afterward.
+I heat a quart of fat (highly saturated fats, like peanut oil or shortening, produce the crispest crusts) in a chicken fryer or a wok, bringing it to 425°F. The goal is to fry the chicken at between 300°F and 325°F, and since the chicken will cool the oil when you add it, you have to overheat the oil before adding the chicken so that it settles down to the right temperature afterward.